 We will start by proving that there are equivalences

-compatible with the $\uH_\uL$-actions.
-In the first equivalence both members are equipped with the trivial $\uH_{\uL}$-action, while in the second one the first member has the canonical action of $\uH_{\uL}$ and the second one the action induced by transport of structure.
+compatible with the $\HL$-actions.
+In the first equivalence, both members are equipped with the trivial $\HL$-action; in the second one, the first member carries the canonical $\HL$-action and the second one the action induced by transport of structure.

 The first equivalence follows from the computations carried out in \cite{brtv18} (applied to $p_T:X_T\to T$).
-This is tautologically compatible with the $\uH_\uL$-actions, as these actions are trivial on both sides.
+This is tautologically compatible with the $\HL$-actions, as these actions are trivial on both sides.

-The second equivalence is a form of Galois descent (as in \cite[Proposition 4.31]{brtv18}.
+The second equivalence is a form of Galois descent as in \cite[Proposition 4.31]{brtv18}.
 Indeed, the morphism $u_{\uL}:X_{\bar \uK}\to X_{\uL}$ induces an equivalence